Polynomial Bounds for the Grid-Minor Theorem: Abstract

 \section{Abstract}

 One of the key results in Robertson and Seymour's seminal work on graph minors is the Grid-Minor Theorem (also called the Excluded Grid Theorem).
-The theorem states that for every fixed-size grid $H$, every graph whose treewidth is large enough, contains $H$ as a minor.
+The theorem states that for every grid $H$, every graph whose treewidth is large enough relative to $|V(H)|$ contains $H$ as a minor.
 This theorem has found many applications in graph theory and algorithms.
-Let $f(k)$ denote the largest value, such that every graph of treewidth $k$ contains a grid minor of size $f(k)\times f(k)$.
-The best current quantitative bound, due to recent work of Kawarabayashi and Kobayashi~\cite{KawarabayashiK-grid}, and Leaf and Seymour \cite{LeafS12}, shows that $f(k)=\Omega(\sqrt{\log k/\log \log k})$.
+Let $f(k)$ denote the largest value such that every graph of treewidth $k$ contains a grid minor of size $(f(k)\times f(k))$.
+The best previous quantitative bound, due to recent work of Kawarabayashi and Kobayashi~\cite{KawarabayashiK-grid}, and Leaf and Seymour~\cite{LeafS12}, shows that $f(k)=\Omega(\sqrt{\log k/\log \log k})$.
 In contrast, the best known upper bound implies that $f(k) = O(\sqrt{k/\log k})$ \cite{RobertsonST94}.
-In this paper we obtain the first polynomial relationship between treewidth and grid-minor size by showing that $f(k)=\Omega(k^{\delta})$ for some fixed constant $\delta > 0$, and describe an algorithm, whose running time is polynomial in $|V(G)|$ and $k$, that finds such a grid-minor.
+In this paper we obtain the first polynomial relationship between treewidth and grid minor size by showing that $f(k)=\Omega(k^{\delta})$ for some fixed constant $\delta > 0$, and describe a randomized algorithm, whose running time is polynomial in $|V(G)|$ and $k$, that with high probability finds a model of such a grid minor in $G$.